Annie574/FlightAlert/README.md

 PERSONAL_NUMBER: Your real phone number

-SHEETY_TOKEN: Token from Sheety service used for authorization to get access the Google Worksheet created for FLightAlert (https://sheety.co/)
+SHEETY_TOKEN: Token from Sheety service used for authorization to get access the Google Worksheet created for FlightAlert (https://sheety.co/)

 PRICES_ENDPOINT: Endpoint (taken from Sheety service) to prices sheet